efeelize/eng/kaiyan/work/new_job/job_hunting.md

 ***Kind of like Yelp for companies?***

 ***Exactly!
-I also read that over 50% of vacancies aren't even advertised.
+I also read that over 50% of vacancies /'vekənsi/ aren't even advertised.
 In other words, networking is key.***

-*** That's insane!
+***That's insane!
 I've actually been thinking about jumping ship recently.
 A number of recruiters have tried to poach me these past few months, but the companies don't really interest me.***

-*** I'm so jealous, Peter!
-I'd love to be a passive job seeker.
+***I'm so jealous, Peter!
+I'd love to be a passive job seeker[像你一样有公司主动找我].
 That's why I'm also searching for job opportunities by company, since I already know their mission and vision align with mine.***

 ***Well, best of luck!
 Let's celebrate once you've found your perfect match!***